Jeremy-Kwok/p0_jellyjampancakes/README.md

 ### QCC:
     Why does the website sometimes render "Access to 127.0.0.1 was denied" when we run it?
 But then it goes onto work in an incognito window.

+#
+only need a working database, nothing in it